-(a) All periods of prescription, or limitation of right of action, whether they began to run before or after the outbreak of war, shall be treated in the territory of the High Contracting Parties, so far as regards relations between enemies, as having been suspended for the duration of the war.
-They shall begin to run again at earliest three months after the coming into force of the present Treaty.
+(e) Nothing in the present Article or the Annex hereto shall be deemed to invalidate a transaction la suspended for the duration of the war.
+They shall begin to run again at earliest three mouths after the coming into force of the present Treaty.
 This provision shall apply to the period prescribed for the presentation of interest or dividend coupons or for the presentation for repayment of securities drawn for repayment or repayable on any other ground.